Do you sell CT scanning systems?

 How are the parts fixtured during the CT scan?

-Since parts are scanned in a Free State environment and reference planes are not needed for the scan itself, most fixturing is performed with Styrofoam.
+Since parts are scanned in a Free State environment and reference planes are not needed for the scan itself, most fixturing is performed with low density material.
 For multiple parts requiring a highly repeatable setup, robust fixtures are developed on a case by case basis.

 Can multiple parts be CT scanned at the same time?